Fawlty Towers: Remakes, adaptations and reunions

-Cleese suggested he was producing a sequel series in 2023, along with his daughter Camilla.
-The show is presumably under development at Castle Rock Entertainment, with Matthew George, Rob Reiner, Michele Reiner and Derrick Rossi as executive producers.
-The premise sees Basil (Cleese) trying to operate Fawlty Towers with help from his long-lost daughter (Camilla) and adjusting to the modern world.
-Cleese admitted the company was too hasty in announcing the reboot, and that he only had "half an idea" being workshopped as of July 2023.
-He said that the series would "probably" be set in the Caribbean.
-Cleese confirmed to GB News that the sequel series, unlike the original series, would not be broadcast on the BBC, feeling the broadcaster would have limited his creative freedom.
+In 2023 Cleese announced he was planning a sequel series, along with his daughter Camilla.
+The show was initially being developed at Castle Rock Entertainment, with Rob Reiner as executive producer.
+The premise involved Basil (Cleese) trying to operate Fawlty Towers with help from his long-lost daughter (Camilla) and adjusting to the modern world, and was going to be set in the Caribbean.
+Cleese ruled out the BBC as broadcaster for the sequel due to it "limiting his creative freedom".

 Overseas

 In 1977 and 1978 alone, the original TV show was sold to 45 stations in 17 countries, and was the BBC's best-selling overseas programme for that year.
 Fawlty Towers became a huge success in almost all countries in which it aired.
 Although it was initially a flop in Spain, largely because of the portrayal of the Spanish waiter Manuel, it was successfully resold with the Manuel character's nationality changed to Italian, except in Spain's Catalan region, in which Manuel was Mexican.
 To show how badly it translated, Clive James picked up a clip containing Manuel's "¿Qué?" phrase to show on Clive James on Television in 1982.
 The series was also briefly broadcast in Italy in the 1990s on the satellite channel Canal Jimmy, in the original English with Italian subtitles.

 In Australia, the show originally was broadcast on ABC Television, the first series in 1976 and the second series in 1980.
 The show then was sold to the Seven Network, where it has been repeated numerous times.